-Tongue-tie (ankyloglossia) is where the strip of skin connecting the baby's tongue to the floor of their mouth is shorter than usual.
+Tongue-tie (ankyloglossia) is where the strip of skin connecting the baby's tongue to the bottom of their mouth is shorter than usual.

 Some babies who have tongue-tie do not seem to be bothered by it.
 In others, it can restrict the tongue's movement, making it harder to breastfeed.

-Tongue-tie is sometimes diagnosed during a baby's routine newborn check, but it's not always easy to spot.
-It may not become apparent until your baby has problems feeding.
+Tongue-tie is sometimes diagnosed during a baby's newborn physical examination, but it's not always easy to spot.
+It may not be obvious until your baby has problems feeding.

-See your health visitor, midwife or GP if you're concerned about your baby's feeding and think they may have tongue-tie.
+See a health visitor, midwife or GP if you're concerned about your baby's feeding and think they may have tongue-tie.

 Signs of tongue-tie

-To breastfeed successfully, the baby needs to latch on to both the breast tissue and nipple, and their tongue needs to cover the lower gum so the nipple is protected from damage.
+To breastfeed successfully, a baby needs to latch on to both the breast tissue and nipple, and their tongue needs to cover the lower gum so the nipple is protected from damage.

 Some babies with tongue-tie are not able to open their mouths wide enough to latch on to the breast properly.